jarpi/test-front/README.md

 Build an UI like the attached in file with the following business rules

-	A click on add server button should add a 'grey' box representing a new ready to use machine A click on destroy server should kill a 'grey' box representing a running machine A click on a plus sign in app should create a new app instance in the first free server or a server with one running app, if there is no available machine it shouldn't be started
+	A click on add server button should add a 'grey' box representing a new ready to use machine, it should start with 4 machines by default
+	A click on destroy server should kill a 'grey' box representing a running machine A click on a plus sign in app should create a new app instance in the first free server or a server with one running app, if there is no available machine it shouldn't be started
 	A click on minus sign in app should kill the newest instance of that type